q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 ## Before Anything
-Before anything, i recommend you to view previous 2 parts from the beginning to make it easier to understand here.
+Before anything, I recommend you to view previous 2 parts from the beginning to make it easier to understand here.

 * [Gesture Based Visually Writing System Using OpenCV and Python]({{site.url}}/2020/08/01/gesture-based-visually-writing-system-using-opencv-and-python/)
 * [Gesture Based Visually Writing System: Adding Visual User Interface]({{site.url}}/2020/08/11/gesture-based-visually-writing-system-make-a-visual-user-interface/)

-Also while begining this blog, i only had idea on the mind so there is not much chance of being this system best but i will try to make it work.
+Also while begining this blog, I only had idea on the mind so there is not much chance of being this system best but I will try to make it work.
 I have not proceeded to do codes yet but will figure out the ways later.

 ## Credits
 I want to give credits of this blogs to everyone on [LinkedIn](https://linkedin.com/in/ramkrishna-acharya-91a217183/) who reacted, shared and commented my previous blog and on twitter also (most of retweets was from bots lol).
-My journey on AI was inspired by [mr.Pujan Thapa](#), (i have met him only once but he doesn't knows the truth) so i want to give him huge credits.
+My journey on AI was inspired by [mr.Pujan Thapa](#), (i have met him only once but he doesn't knows the truth) so I want to give him huge credits.

 ## New Mode
 New VUI is need for working with multi color.
-First i will make it work by keyboard.
+First I will make it work by keyboard.
 Then by contours.
-For simplicity, i will use 3 colors, Red, Green and Blue.
+For simplicity, I will use 3 colors, Red, Green and Blue.
 So this new mode will be color mode.

 ### Concepts
-Again, it will be very helpful if someone finds a better way of doing this task on lesser computation but i am writing an idea.
-From the last system, i am going to use the variable `vui` which is stackked horizontally before showing it to user.
+Again, it will be very helpful if someone finds a better way of doing this task on lesser computation but I am writing an idea.
+From the last system, I am going to use the variable `vui` which is stackked horizontally before showing it to user.
 Now on this `vui`, we only stackked top part of it but we rejected the bottom part i.e. ```python new_canvas = np.vstack([vui[:100], drawn_new]).astype(np.uint8) ```.
 But now, we will use the other parts also on the case when we have to choose the color from virtual dropdown menu.
-What i mean by virtual is, it will act like a dropdown but in real, it will be just an horizontally stackked arrays.
+What I mean by virtual is, it will act like a dropdown but in real, it will be just an horizontally stackked arrays.
 * Take a final `vui` and when the mode is color,
     * Find where our pointer lies
     * If pointer lies within the dropdown area then take the coordinate and the color related to the dropdown's that part.